Limits

 Infinite Limits

 In the earlier section, we discussed what infinite limits are.
-Essentially, this happens when we get the limit of a function as x approaches a particular value but it never gets closer to a real number.
-What’s happening is that the value of f(x) tends to get larger and larger or smaller and smaller.
+Essentially, this happens when we get the limit of a function as x approaches a particular value, but it never gets closer to a real number.
+What’s happening is that the value of f(x) tends to get larger or smaller.

 An infinite limit means the limit also does not exist.